systematic-magic/AgingPubMed/research_papers_html.rst

 5.1.
 Check that correspondence section has a title “CORRESPONDING AUTHORS” (ALL CAPS)

 5.2.
 Check that correspondence section has one or more Author + Email address pairs.
-Occasionally an Author can have 2 or more emails.
+Occasionally an author can have 2 or more emails.

 5.3.
-Check that Author FullName line does not have any puncutation marks at the end.
+Check that author’s name does not have any punctuation marks at the end.

 5.4.
-Check that email line is located below the Author FullName nad does not have any punctuation marks at the end.
+Check that email line is located below the author’s name and does not have any punctuation marks at the end.

 5.5.
 Check that multiple Author + Email pairs are divided by a blank line.

 .. image:: /_static/corr_format.png
    :alt: Correspondence format

 5.6.
-Check that Author FullName does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.)
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.)

 5.7.
-Check that email address is hyperlinked
+Check that email address is hyperlinked.

 5.8.
-Check that Author FullName matches corresponding name in the author list (including the middle initials if any)
+Check that author’s name completely matches corresponding name in the author list (including the middle initials if any).

 .. image:: /_static/corr_auth_mtch.png
    :alt: Correspondence author match